buyallmemes/blog-api/posts/20240422-testing-guideline.md

 There are several possibilities to scope tests:

 - go by the "book" and test each class/method on its own mocking everything else
-- scope tests around `NotificationModule` and mock only external dependencies
+- scope tests around whole `NotificationModule` and mock only external dependencies

 This way, dependencies within the scope could be refactored.
 It's much more flexible.